RensJanssen/Rotterdampas-API-Docs/source/index.md

 # Authentication

+In every service there is a basic authentication.
+And in almost all others there is also a Token verification.
+This will be set in header with header name 'X-AUTHENTICATION-TOKEN'.
+A Token can be retrieved with the REST API GetToken.
-All webservices's have a basic authentication.
-In Acceptatie the credentials are:
+In Acceptatie the credentials of the basic authentication are:
 ```
 login name: wsrest2
 password: Intermediad!2